 Domain name and SSL.

-You might ask, “how do I get one?”
-First you have to choose one that is available, then buy it from a domain name registrar such as Google Domains.
-“Do I really need one?”
+You might ask, “How do I get one?”
+First, you have to choose one that is available, then buy it from a domain name registrar such as Google Domains.
+“Do I need one?”
 Short answer: YES!

 There are different levels of hosting plans you can get:

-- Cloud Servers: Fairly new option that consists of a system of numerous physical servers.
+- Cloud Servers: A fairly new option that consists of a system of numerous physical servers.
 All these resources are shared and each “tenant” is given a virtual server.
 It then pulls its resources from a collective pool.

 This allows for more bandwidth flexibility and scaling up can be done quickly.
 Pricing would depend on your server specs, ranging from a few dollars a month and up.

 - Virtual Private Servers (VPS): VPS is similar to cloud hosting.
-Definitely better than shared hosting since each tenant has their own virtual server from one physical server.
-This means you get your own slice of the server resources.
+Better than shared hosting since each tenant has their virtual server from one physical server.
+This means you get your slice of the server resources.
 The hosting price, though more expensive than the first two, is still quite reasonable.

-- Dedicated servers: Means you have all the server resources all to yourself.
+- Dedicated servers: This means you have all the server resources all to yourself.
 This option is the most powerful, but also the most expensive.
 Dedicated hosting can run from a couple of hundred dollars per month.

 Server setup and maintenance.

-At this point, you have your site, domain name, and your own space in a server.
-The next step you have to do is set up your site on the server.
+At this point, you have your site, domain name, and your own space on a server.
+The next step you have to do is to set up your site on the server.